fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 I am now constructing versions of some of these codes using PlatformIO.

+The libraries IOAbstraction and TaskManagerIO are turning out to run on a wide range of board types.

 ## simpleTasks

 This is from the TaskManagerIO example routines and runs on a Pico.